brought to you by Kollel Iyun Hadaf of Yerushalayim

 |KESUVOS 65 - Dedicated by Rabbi Kornfeld's father in memory of his aunt, Malka Gitel bas Reb Yakov Mordechai (Malvina Marmorstein), who took him into her home and raised him like her own child after the Holocaust.
 Her Yahrzeit is 20 Nisan.|

-A wife who is provided for by a third party is not given wine unless her husband previously provided her with wine.
+A wife who receives her sustenance from a third party is not given wine unless her husband previously provided her with wine.
+(1)

-The daughter of Nakdimon Ben Guriyah was pledged 2 Se'ah of wine every week for cooking.
+The daughter of Nakdimon ben Guriyah was pledged two Se'ah of wine every week for cooking.

-It is not good for a woman to drink too much wine.
+It is not good for a woman to drink a lot of wine.